johnhorel/ATMOS_5020_2019/supplemental_docs/install_anaconda_windows.md

 <br>

 ---
+In class we used the Anaconda Launcher to install extra packages.
+There is a way to do this through the command line interface.
 # How to install additional packages with `conda install`.

 Anaconda comes with many popular packages like `numpy`, `matplotlib`, `jupyter`, etc. But there are many other useful packages you may want to install.
 Anaconda's `conda install` command makes installing other packages easy.